 How to Prepare for Historic Wealth Transfer From Boomers to Generation X

-It’s a stunning number with significant repercussions: According to a recent report from Cerulli and Associates, Baby Boomers will transfer approximately $68 trillion in assets to their heirs or charitable organizations in the next quarter century.
+According to a recent report from Cerulli and Associates, Baby Boomers will wealth transfer approximately $68 trillion in assets to their heirs or charitable organizations in the next quarter century.
 Most of that money will end up in the hands of Gen Xers, making that generation the wealthiest in the nation by the end of that 25-year period.

 That large wealth shift is a byproduct of the graying of America and an emerging understanding of new ways to grow wealth after retirement.
 It’s a transfer rich with opportunities for both the seniors who wish to leave a meaningful legacy and the younger generation looking to optimize the resources entrusted to them.
 Following are some key principles for both groups to give those dollars the most impact: